prinnevald/project-ideas/README.md

 - [ ] Jaune - better-than-python-imperative/worse-than-ocaml-functional language.
 Depends on how you look at it.
 - [ ] Fush - F# DSL to generate type-safe and predictable bash scripts.
 - [ ] BOBS - Boring OCaml Build System
+- [ ] Lisp dialect that transpiles to Go

 ## ML
 - [ ] Neural network that performs binary classification between Hideo Kojima and Kairat Nurtas.